aregtech/areg-sdk-tools/README.md

 ## How to clone

-The AREG SDK tool application contains dependency of the thirdparty libraries and repositories, which are added as modules.
-To clone all sources perform following actions:
+The AREG SDK tool application is base on Qt6 thirdparty libraries.

 ```bash
 # Step 1: Create areg-sdk-tool directory, can be any name